mongodb-partners/maap-framework/docs/maap-docs/docs/partners/nomic.md

 ## Deploying your model
-Nomic offers the capability to deploy various embedding models under its umbrella, to facilitate easy and scaleable embedding options.
+Nomic offers the capability to deploy various embedding models under its umbrella, to facilitate easy and scalable embedding options.

 ### Embedding Model